BWilb/Cheese_Reviews/source/swiss_cheese/index.rst

 ------
 Swiss cheese has a more authentic smell than american cheese.
 The aroma of the smell makes it seem as if the cheese had just been freshly produced and come straight from the manufacturing warehouse.
-Swiss cheese's mild smell also prevents me from feeling like I want to vomit after placing it in my mouth, unlike american cheese.
+Swiss cheese's mild smell also prevents you from feeling like you want to vomit after placing it in your mouth, unlike american cheese.
-This would probably be due to the smell receptors in the back of my throat; that every human does have.

 Ingredients
 ~~~~~~~~~~~~